This Group of People

 This Group Of People (TGOP) is a Taiwanese comedy YouTube channel.
-It is the most subscribed YouTube channel from Taiwan, having over 3.48 million subscribers.

 Popularity

 The channel was the most subscribed YouTube channel in Taiwan as of 2018.
 The channel was also the first channel from Taiwan to hit over 1 million subscribers and, in 2017, the first channel to hit over 2 million.

 History

 The group member first collaborated in 2008 for a high school drama group, but the group disbanded later.
 In 2011, the group got back together starting to film comedy sketches.
 By August 2016, their channel became the first in Taiwan to hit 1 million subscribers, which they celebrated by releasing the first 'Super Lousy Cover Songs' video.
 By 2020, TGOP hit 3.3 million subscribers.

 In February 2024 the channel announced to stop regularly uploading new videos, citing the need for rest and each member wanting to experiment with different types of content.